1955 - 1962

 Ribeiro returned to Bombay in 1955 after five years in Britain.
 He was in his early twenties and had begun working in life insurance.
 He had also started to write and paint and had hopes of being a published poet one day.

 His first paintings, produced in 1958, were oil townscapes on paper.
 Painted in an expressionist manner, these architectonic pieces, he explained, had a deliberate “structural and linear aspect” and were darkly-coloured with flashes of colour, imbued with the imprint Goa had left on him.
-His icon-like heads - often of Christ, bishops or saints - were also drawn from the Christian tradition:
+His icon-like heads which would soon follow - often of Christ, bishops or saints - were also drawn from the Christian tradition:

 “My first influences... were the churches and statuary of the Catholic Church in Goa along with the symbolic ritual that went with it.
 The other and perhaps the strongest influence were the paintings of my brother 10 years senior.”